Death toll in Sudan military plane crash rises to 46

 The war has intensified in recent months, with the military making steady advances against the RSF in Khartoum and elsewhere in the country.

-The RSF, which controls most of the western region of Darfur, said that it downed a military aircraft on Monday in Nyala, the provincial capital of South Darfur province.
+The RSF, which controls most of Darfur, said that it downed a military aircraft on Monday in Nyala, the provincial capital of South Darfur province.